untitle4/tp/docs/UserGuide.md

 ### Contact component of Plan&Score

-Note that our current implementation of contact does not store the contact details in any file storage.
-This will come in version 2.1.

 #### Adding a contact `add contact`
 Allows you to add a teacher's contact details to the contact list.